Orivex/Hype/README.md

 # INSTALLATION GUIDE (VERY EASY)

 ### Step 1
-Download the apk file "hype.apk" on your ANDROID device
+Download the apk file "hype.apk" on your ANDROID device (see releases on the right window)

 ### Step 2
 Open the apk file and install